sethitow/sethitow.com/content/posts/2020-how-many-loose-screws.md

 > But I think I might be buildin' up a tolerance to you

-So far, I've found four uses of this phrase (which is fewer than I seem to recall).
-The phrase is always used in the same context, refering to himself.
+So far, I've found four uses of this phrase.
+The phrase is always used in the same context, referring to himself.